zonneplan/KiBot/README.md

 * BoM (Bill of Materials)
   * Type: `bom`
   * Description: Used to generate the BoM in CSV, HTML, TSV, TXT, XML or XLSX format using the internal BoM.
+                 This output can generate XYRS files (pick and place files).
                  Is compatible with KiBoM, but doesn't need to update the XML netlist because the components are loaded from the schematic.
                  Important differences with KiBoM output: